openjdk/guide/src/guide/the-jdk-release-process.md

 * Set JDK-yyy's [Fix Version/s]{.jbs-field} to the release currently being developed in mainline
 * Add a comment describing the situation
 * Set the [Priority]{.jbs-field} to be relatively high (e.g., P3)
+* Make yourself a watcher of JDK-xxx so that you get a notification when it's forward ported

 Then, you have to wait until the JDK-xxx fix is forward ported to mainline before actually fixing JDK-yyy.
 Making these settings in JDK-yyy will help ensure that it won't be missed.

-There are also examples in JBS where JDK-yyy has been created as a sub-task of JDK-xxx.
-This works, but isn't recommended since JDK-yyy stands a higher risk of being missed when it's not of type *Bug* but rather a *sub-task* of an already closed issue.
+There are examples in JBS where JDK-yyy has been created as a sub-task of JDK-xxx.
+This is **not** recommended since JDK-yyy stands a higher risk of being missed when it's not of type *Bug* but rather a *sub-task* of an already closed issue.
+In general it's not recommended to have open sub-tasks of closed issues - an issue shouldn't be closed unless all it's sub-tasks are closed.
 Also see [Backing out a change](#backing-out-a-change) for reference.

 ::: {.box}
 [To the top](#){.boxheader}